populationgenomics/hail/conda/README.md

 conda activate hail
 ```

-You can also install Hail into an existing environment; however note that Hail requires Python of versions 3.6 or 3.7, so conda might downgrade Python in that environment, which may affect other installed packages.
+You can also install Hail into an existing environment.